walkenho/walkenho.github.io/_posts/2019-04-16-introduction-to-bash.md

 exit 0
 ```
 `$1` refers to the first input variable after the filename.
-So if you now run the script and pass a word to it, it prints the word on the screen.
+So if you now run the script and pass a string to it, it prints the string on the screen.
 ```
 # run script myfirstbashscript.sh with input "hello world"
 ./myfirstbashscript.sh "hello world"